SelfMagician/Magic/index.md

 Magic in 3 modes [Once, Switch{On/Off}, Forever On]:

--   No replacement of Self.
-[Forever On]
--
 -   Visual View.
 [Forever On]
 -   Hologram.
 [Forever On]
 -   Original Names.
 [Forever On]